vlad-munteanu/2-Weeks-of-Code/README.md

 ```

 ## Day 1: Random Color Generator
-An app that gives users random colors when they shake their device; displays the color, hex value, and RGB value. ~Also allows users to store their favorite colors for later use.~
+An app that gives users random colors when they shake their device: displays the color, hex value, and RGB value. ~Also allows users to store their favorite colors for later use.~

 ![alt text](https://github.com/vlad-munteanu/30Apps_30Days/blob/master/Screenshots/Gifs/Day1.gif)